tizubythefizo/X4-AutomatedPlayerStationLogistics/README.md

 For miners, if the station has miners attached, it should basically never try to buy resources that are being mined.
 [FI: Criticality should play into this.
 If a ware is critically needed, it should then try to buy in addition to mining until no longer critical.].

 All of this should culminate in an efficient logistical network with little waste, while remaining rather "hands off" for the player, so they aren't constantly trying to micromanage things.
 As new stations come online, there should remain little-to-no management by the player.

-## Current Technical Issues

-- The current system appears to be very ship focused.
-Being a subordinate appears to only modify the ship's ware list and range, other than that it looks like it's a normal trade behavior.

-- I think the way it works is that when the player assigns a trader to a station, the lib.request.orders aiscript is run, and then the trader is assigned order.trade.routine aiscipt and just goes off to do its own thing based on that script.
-From what I can tell the station isn't actually managing anything.
-  - lib.request.orders actually may serve as a good entrypoint for the ships.
-It looks like I could replace the current code which just sets up the trade routine to instead call a custom station trader script.
-That script could essentially just be a loop of "get thing to do from station, thing completed, restart".
-That would make sure the station manager doesn't have to poll its ships, and just essentially queues up (or determines at time a ship asks for something to do) orders.
-- I would want to create "Transfer goods from player station", "trade to me", and "free trade" scripts (could likely leverage existing orders, and just modify them to conclude when all trades/transfers are done or even just use the same orders the player can give and wrap those up in a script).
-  - The closer I can keep it to using vanilla code the better, as then I don't have to maintain as much and it should be at least somewhat resistent to changes.
-- Need to look at all the order.trade.x aiscripts as I think some of those are what get called when the player manually specifies trades.
-Definitely need to find the reservation code.
-- The station stuff looks like the real hard part.
-I can't even find what scripts are used to represent the station management stuff.
-I'm not at all sure where to even begin here.
-I need to find those scripts, and also whatever API stuff I have access to for reserving goods, storing variables, etc...
-Can I even create new variables for a station (mainly needed so I can keep track of resources to aquire from other player owned stuff vs buy orders).
-- I did find the station mass traffic stuff.
-All of the above will need to account for mass traffic as well.
-In fact station managers should prefer mass traffic for wares transfers/buys as it frees up trade ships.
-The bigger question is can I set them to transfer instead of trade...
-- Also need to figure out how scripts persist and what steps (if any) I need to do when a save is loaded.